cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 **To input math using an interactive mathfield**, use the [Mathfield](/mathfield/) library.

 A `<math-field>` DOM element works like a `<textarea>` in HTML, but for math.
-It provides its content as a LaTeX string or a MathJSON expression, ready to be used with the Compute Engine.
+It provides its content as a LaTeX string, ready to be used with the Compute Engine.

 <ReadMore path="/mathfield/" >
   Read more about the **mathfield element**<Icon name="chevron-right-bold" />